Trade Execution Flow as the Underlying Source of Market Dynamics: Execution Flow: Calculation and Methodology

-Check Fig. \ref{IHEGCalc}: you can see fast regime switches and effective tracking of execution flow.
+From the two charts -- volume distribution and $I(P)$ -- we can make an important observation about price impact (market impact).
+Price impact \cite{2009PhRvE..80f6102M, gatheral2013dynamical, 2014arXiv1412.0141D,bucci2019crossover} is typically considered as the path-dependent impact of executed shares on asset price.
+As we see from the volume distribution chart, the volume near the $694$ price level is rather low, but the price change and $I$ are high.
+This makes it reasonable to introduce the concept of dynamic impact, the sensitivity of asset price to the execution rate $I$, which differs from the regular impact -- the sensitivity of asset price to executed volume.
+The charts presented demonstrate that both price and execution flow singularities are located at about the same price levels.
+A similar situation in time-space can be observed in Fig. \ref{IHEGCalc}.

 However, this result was not accurate enough to construct a profitable trading strategy with our available setup.
 In this work, we developed a greatly improved directional indicator that brings us close to building such a strategy.
-This new result is described below.
+More importantly, the developed methodology allows translating expected changes in execution flow into corresponding price changes.
+These new results, however, do not create a ``money-printing'' trading strategy.
+The current goal is to understand the relation between execution flow and market dynamics, and then to prove this relation experimentally using actual exchange data.